Bilawal calls PML-N policy duplicitous

-RAHIM YAR KHAN: Pakistan People’s Party (PPP) Chairman Bilawal Bhutto Zardari Thursday said Pakistan Muslim League Nawaz’s (PML-N) policy was not based on resistance or reconciliation, but hypocrisy.
+RAHIM YAR KHAN: Pakistan People’s Party (PPP) Chairman Bilawal Bhutto Zardari Thursday said Pakistan Muslim League Nawaz (PML-N) policy was not based on resistance or reconciliation, but hypocrisy.

-Addressing a party workers convention in Jamaldin Wali near here, he said the political parties which raised the slogan of "Vote ko izzat do" should use their votes and dislodge Usman Buzdar.
-He said that if the opposition parties did nothing against the Buzdar government, it would prove their politics was neither of resistance nor of reconciliation but of hypocrisy.
+Addressing a party workers' convention in Jamaldin Wali near here, he said the political parties which raised the slogan of "Vote ko izzat do" should use their votes and dislodge Usman Buzdar.
+He said that if the opposition parties did nothing against the Buzdar government, that would prove their politics was neither of resistance nor of reconciliation but of hypocrisy.

 He said the selected and puppet prime minister had not fulfilled a single promise; whether it was about provision of 10 million jobs or 5 million houses.
 He said people were suffering from unprecedented price-hike, unemployment and poverty during the PTI government.
 He said the callous government had sacked 10,000 workers of the Steel Mills and recently sacked 20,000 employees of the federal government departments.
 He said that we would challenge the decision in the court.